Our Mission

 • How is the differential impact of global aging, by country and by region, likely to transform the geopolitical landscape and the global balance of power?

-• Most importantly, what types of policies do the United States and other countries need to put in place as they age in order to promote economic growth, maintain social mobility, and ensure national and global security?
+• Most importantly, as countries age what types of policy responses are needed to promote economic growth, maintain social mobility, and ensure national and global security?

 The Global Aging Institute pursues its mission through a wide range of activities.
 It carries out original research and analysis on policy issues related to global aging.
-It publishes and distributes reports, articles, and multi-media presentations that communicate its findings and recommendations to the broadest possible audience.
-And it organizes and hosts conferences and forums that bring together policy experts, media representatives, and civic, business, and government leaders for constructive dialog about the magnitude and scope of the global aging challenge and the most effective public and private responses.
+It publishes and distributes reports, articles, and op-eds that communicate its findings and recommendations to the broadest possible audience.
+It gives presentations at conferences, policy forums, and roundtables in the United States and around the world.
+And it briefs media representatives and civic, business, and government leaders on the scope and magnitude of the global aging challenge and the most effective public and private responses.

 We believe that the Global Aging Institute has a vital role to play in helping society prepare for humanity’s graying future.
 While there are other policy institutes and academic centers that address various aspects of the global aging challenge, few have GAI’s broad interdisciplinary scope and global strategic perspective.
 Moreover, to the extent that the work of these other institutes and centers is substantive, it tends to be narrowly academic; to the extent that it tries to communicate more broadly with policymakers and the public, it tends to be superficial.
 Quite simply, no other organization is as well positioned as GAI is to translate incisive research on global aging into authoritative yet accessible policy analysis and recommendations.